"A rock n' roll portrait of modern Ireland that's so vivid it leaps to life from the first scene"- Irishcentral.com

-The Last Days of Cleopatra world premier was presented in September at URBAN STAGES .
-Produced by Georganne Aldrich Heller.
-The play was directed by Tim Ruddy.
+The world premier of The Last Days of Cleopatra was presented at URBAN STAGES in October 2014, produced by Georganne Aldrich Heller, and directed by Tim Ruddy.
 The cast includes Kevin Marron, Mick Mellamphy, Kenneth Ryan & Laoisa Sexton.

 NY TIMES Critics' Pick ***** "Laoisa Sexton depicts the city's working class but across genders and generations…Cleopatra is unstinting with it's often hilariously ribald Dublin idioms… the actors are splendid: vivid, vibrant, so is this play by a promising writer"